german shepherd dysplasia

 Many natural supplements can help keep your German Shepherd’s hips healthy.

-For dogs with more advanced joint problems, consider adding Boswellia to his diet.
+For dogs with more advanced joint problems, consider adding boswellia to their diet.

-Boswellia has been used for centuries in Ayurvedic medicine as an anti-inflammatory and pain reducer.
+Boswellia has been used for centuries in Ayurvedic medicine as an anti-inflammatory and pain-relieving agent.

 Check your local holistic veterinarian or pet specialty store to find products with Boswellia.